 Alumni of Psychology Coaching & PE

 “Having spent the previous 10 years working in the world of accounts, I knew I did not want to stay tied to a desk for the next 30 years.”

-Like many of our student body, Alan Whelan had come to a crossroads in his professional life.
+Like many Portobello Institute students and graduates, Alan Whelan came to a crossroads in his professional life.
 He could continue down a path he wasn’t enjoying or go back to education and reignite an old passion from his schooldays.

 “I had always had a passion for sport, and it was only as I got older that I realised there were ever-growing options to work within a sporting environment outside of being a professional sportsperson, a coach or a personal trainer,” he said.

 Alan began to research sports psychology courses within Ireland which brought him to Portobello.
 From there he was able to enrol in an introductory course.

 “I thought I would use it as a stepping stone.
 Being a mature student I had concerns in relation to my capacity to return to an educational setting.

 “I loved the course, and before the 10 weeks were complete I had already signed on to start the full-time three-year degree course with Portobello,” he said.

 Here at Portobello, we pride ourselves on not just finding any course for someone, but the right course for someone, as part of our application process.